 What is Seller Fulfilled Prime?

-As part of the program, sellers must commit to deliver orders within two days, at no extra cost to the buyer, while using Amazon-approved shipping companies and adhering to Amazon’s high performance levels.
+As part of the program, sellers must commit to deliver orders within two days.
+Shipping must be at no extra cost to the buyer, while using Amazon-approved shipping companies and adhering to Amazon’s high performance levels.

-If you do your own shipping and you can prove to Amazon that you meet their standards, you can qualify to be part of the SFP program.
-This gets you the Prime badge on your products and the benefits that come with it, including improved visibility in search and a better chance of winning the Buy Box.
+If you manage your own shipping and can prove to Amazon that you meet their standards, you can qualify to be part of the SFP program.
+This gets you the Prime badge on your products and the benefits that come with it.
+This includes improved visibility in search and a better chance of winning the Buy Box.

 Here are the headlines on Seller Fulfilled Prime:

-- SFP most benefits retailers who already do their own shipping
+- SFP most benefits retailers who already manage their own shipping

 - The program was born out of a need to release pressure from Amazon’s maxed-out warehouses, while retaining high shipping standards

-- Sellers can qualify for SFP after completing a trial period
+- Sellers can qualify for Amazon SFP after completing a trial period

 - It’s not like Amazon’s FBA program, where Amazon stores products and fulfills orders themselves

 - The requirements for SFP include using Amazon’s shipping services, delivering 99% of products on time, and adhering to Amazon’s return policy